zhaomiaoguo/mywebsite-hugo/content/home/about.md

 ### Principal Investigator

-Dr. Zhaomiao (Walter) Guo leads INfrastructure Systems with Proactive, Intelligence, and Resilience Enhancement (INSPIRE) Lab<sup>*</sup> at the University of Central Florida.
-Dr.Guo is currently an Assistant Professor in the Department of Civil, Environmental, and Construction Engineering and hold a joint appointment with the Resilient, Intelligent and Sustainable Energy Systems(RISES) Cluster.
-Dr. Guo’s research centers around modeling and computational strategies for intelligent and resilient critical infrastructure systems, with applications in transportation and energy systems.
-His research was/is supported by government agencies, auto manufacturers and leading power suppliers.
+Dr. Zhaomiao Guo leads INfrastructure Systems with Proactive, Intelligence, and Resilience Enhancement (INSPIRE) Lab<sup>*</sup> at the University of Texas at Austin.
+Dr. Guo is currently an Assistant Professor in the Maseeh Department of Civil, Architectural and Environmental Engineering.
+Dr. Guo's research centers around resilient and intelligent critical infrastructure systems, with a specific emphasis on the coupled transportation and energy systems with transportation electrification.
+His scholarly endeavors have garnered support from esteemed funding agencies at federal, state, and local levels.
+Notably, he received the NSF CAREER Award in the year 2023.

-<sup>*</sup>One fully funded Ph.D. positions in INSPIRE lab for Spring/Fall 2022.
+<sup>*</sup>One fully funded Ph.D. positions in INSPIRE lab for Spring/Fall 2025.
 The research areas broadly relate to network modeling and optimization, with applications in smart city, cyber-physical systems, and transportation & power system interactions.
 The candidates are expected to have a strong background in operations research, data science and/or computer science.
 Experiences in transportation and/or power system are preferred.
-If interested, please send your resume to Dr. Guo at guo@ucf.edu.
+If interested, please send your resume to Dr. Guo at zguo@utexas.edu.